Take the next step…

 Volunteers often attend weekly or fortnightly on a Tuesday, Thursday, Friday and/or monthly on a Saturday from 9.30am-1pm and bring a picnic lunch to have in the bushland surrounds afterwards.
 Morning tea and training is provided.

 Contact us to be placed on our WAIT LIST.
-We expect new places may become available mid 2021.
+We expect new places may become available in spring.

 Seeds and Weeds Group

 (formerly: Revegetation Group.
 Change of name to better reflect the activities, same warm welcome)